Court: Montana authorities shouldn’t have arrested man

 U.S. District Judge Susan Watters said Wednesday the defendants should not have removed Hernandez from a Billings courthouse based solely on suspicions he was in the country illegally.

-Watters turned down a request for a declaration from the court that Yellowstone County Justice of the Peace Pedro Hernandez and Deputy Derrek Skinner acted illegally.
+Watters turned down a request for a declaration that Yellowstone County Justice Pedro Hernandez and Deputy Derrek Skinner acted illegally.
+She says that would be redundant.

-The Seattle-based Northwest Immigrant Rights Project sued on behalf of Miguel Hernandez last year seeking monetary damages.
+The Seattle-based Northwest Immigrant Rights Project sued on behalf of Miguel Reynaga last year seeking monetary damages.

 Copyright © 2019 The Washington Times, LLC.

-Note: This story has been corrected to use Reynaga as plaintiff’s surname.